NCL Home > Documentation > Functions > Meteorology

 Description

 Does vertical integration using beta factors.
-Handles the lower boundary condition psfc such that an unambiguous calculation of a diagnostic quantities can be made.
+Handles the lower boundary condition psfc such that an unambiguous calculation of diagnostic quantities can be made.

 Examples